ajdavidl/Linguae/Use_case.md

 # How I use this package

-When I'm studying German and I want to explore some new words I start the package:
+When I'm studying German and I want to explore some new words I start the package opening python in the Linguae directory:

 ```python
 >>> import linguae
 >>> ger = linguae.German()
 ```
+The commands above create a object from the German language class called `ger`.

 In this example, let's explore the word _"Frieden"_.

 I can search definitions for that word.